kratner/hpexcel/README.md

 # hpexcel
 ## High Performance Excel

-This is the source repository for the book **High Performance Excel:** *Object-Oriented, Class-Based Solutions with Visual Basic for Applications*
+This is the source repository for

+**High Performance Excel:** *Object-Oriented, Class-Based Solutions with Visual Basic for Applications*

 Open the sources folder and download (or download directly from the following link):